-I. Building A Fire
+H. Building A Fire

-Before lighting your first fire make certain that the baffle is correctly positioned.
-It should be resting against the rear support.
+Before lighting your first fire make certain that the baffle and blanket are correctly positioned.
+They should be resting against the rear support.

 There are many ways to build a fire.
 The basic principle is to light easily-ignitable tinder or paper, which ignites the fast burning kindling, which in turn ignites the slow-burning firewood.
 Here is one method that works well: